Defensive tackle: 3-technique tackle

 A 3-technique tackle (also 3-tech) or undertackle is often featured in a formation with four defensive linemen (such as the traditional 4–3 or the 4–2–5 Nickel defense), but can sometimes fill in as the nose tackle in a 3–4 defense.
-Compared to the 0 or 1-tech who is more prototypical of the nose tackle, the 3-tech is often a smaller, more agile defensive lineman (but still larger than the defensive ends) who specializes in penetrating through the line with his quickness as his bigger counterpart occupies blockers, aiming to sack the quarterback or tackle the rusher (often the running back) for a loss of yards.
-The 3-tech often lines up against the "weak side" of the offensive line, and therefore faces fewer double-teams as a result.
+Compared to the 0 or 1-tech who is more similar to the nose tackle, the 3-tech is often a leaner, more agile defensive lineman (but still larger than the defensive ends) who specializes in penetrating through the line with his quickness as his bigger counterpart occupies blockers, aiming to sack the quarterback or tackle the rusher (often the running back) for a loss of yards.
+The 3-tech often lines up against the "weak side" of the offensive line, and therefore faces fewer double-teams.
 Notable examples of prototypical 3-tech tackles in the NFL include Geno Atkins, Sharrif Floyd, Tyrone Crawford, Kyle Williams, Ndamukong Suh, Aaron Donald, and Ed Oliver.
-Donald and Oliver, in particular, have pushed the limits on how small the 3-tech can be, both weighing just 285 lbs.
+Donald and Oliver, in particular, have pushed the limits on how small a 3-tech can be, both weighing just 285 lbs.
 Their smaller statures have drawn criticism, but Donald and Oliver often make up for this using their athleticism.
-Donald has made eight Pro Bowls and was thrice named the AP Defensive Player of the Year.
+Donald, in particular, never missed the Pro Bowl during his decade-long career, made 8 All-Pro teams, and was a 3 time AP Defensive Player of the Year, ultimately cementing his legacy as one of the greatest defenders of all time.